 How do I use the free 20i Website Malware Scanner?

 One of the major problems with malware is its persistence.
 This is why 20i’s free Website Malware Scanner makes daily scans of all the sites within your hosting account.
-It uses a combination of commercial and in-house tools and provides reports detailing identified malicious content and its location within your site files.
+It uses a combination of commercial and in-house tools to provide reports detailing malicious content and its location within your site files.

 When malware is located on a site, PHP mail is automatically disabled.
 We do this to preserve sender reputation across the platform and ensure that any sites that are compromised do not send large volumes of spam emails.